O.J. Simpson Spotted With Two Women Just Days After ‘Hypothetical’ Murder Confession

 O.J.
-Simpson may have just confessed his murder of Ron Goldman and Nicole Brown Simpson but that didn’t stop him from enjoying himself.
-Let’s just all hope that this too is ‘hypothetical.’
+Simpson may have just confessed — hypothetically — his murder of Ron Goldman and Nicole Brown Simpson, but that didn’t stop him from enjoying himself.

-TMZ broke news that the newly ‘confessed’ O.J.
-Simpson was spotted all gleeful and relaxed with two older ladies just merely days after the infamous admission.
+TMZ broke news that O.J.
+Simpson was spotted all gleeful and relaxed with two older ladies merely days after a 2006 interview surfaced showing his hypothetical admission to the 1994 murders.
 Simpson was caught with the two women Tuesday night at Kona Grill in Summerline, NV.
-Whether or not these women have already seen his recent interview still remains unclear judging by the all smiles that were snapped.
-What is evidently clear is that these women were enjoying the company of Simpson despite his recent pronouncements.
+Whether or not these women have already seen his interview still remains unclear judging by the smiles that were snapped.
+What is evidently clear is that these women were enjoying the company of Simpson despite his renewed notoriety.

-The show saw Simpson recalling about his acquaintance ‘Charlie’ whom he mentioned as the one who went to Nicole’s as a snooper.
-Accordingly, Charlie came over to her house and revealed to him what was happening to which he responded, “Whatever is going on it’s gotta stop!”
+The show saw Simpson recalling about his acquaintance “Charlie” whom he mentioned as the one who went to Nicole’s as a snooper.
+Accordingly, Charlie came over to her house and revealed to him what was happening, to which he responded, “Whatever is going on it’s gotta stop!”
 Regan didn’t pry on further as to what was going on during the show.

 O.J.
 Simpson Confesses to Murdering Nicole and Ron https://t.co/ZZS7Oi90No